 Museum of Coastal Carolina

-Immerse yourself in the aquatic life and natural history of the Museum of Coastal Carolina.
-The museum features a touch tank with live creatures, fossils, and shells as well as a the Southeast's largest dry aquarium.
-Learn about the plants and animals found along North Carolina’s coast and check out the vast collection of shells and fossils.
-Don’t forget to visit the gift shop to pick out a souvenir to commemorate the trip!
+Immerse yourself in the aquatic life and natural history of the Brunswick Islands at the Museum of Coastal Carolina.
+The museum features a touch tank with live sea stars, sea urchins, and other animals, a large collection of sea shells and fossils, and the Southeast's largest dry aquarium.
+Check out the impressive wildlife dioramas to learn about the plants and animals found along North Carolina’s coast, dig in the fossil pit for shark teeth, or build your own dunes in the interactive augmented reality sandbox!
+Don’t forget to visit the gift shop to pick out a nature-themed souvenir to commemorate the trip.

 Sunset Beach Bridge & Museum